-Registered Cisco.com users (Cisco direct customers) can order a Cisco Documentation DVD (product number DOC-DOCDVD=) from the Ordering tool or Cisco Marketplace.
+The Product Documentation DVD is available as a single unit or as a subscription.
+Registered Cisco.com users (Cisco direct customers) can order a Product Documentation DVD (product number DOC-DOCDVD= or DOC-DOCDVD=SUB) from Cisco Marketplace at this URL:

-You can submit comments by using the response card (if present) behind the front cover of your document or by writing to the following address:
+You can submit comments about Cisco documentation by using the response card (if present) behind the front cover of your document or by writing to the following address:

 Attn: Customer Document Ordering